cerb/cerb.github.io/_posts/2017/02/2017-02-27-Reflow-quotes-in-reply.md

 ---
-layout: post
-title: "Tip: Reflow quotes in a reply"
+title: 'Tip: Reflow quotes in a reply'
 excerpt: Design research shows that the ideal line length for human readers is around 50-60 characters.
 This keyboard shortcut reflows quoted text for you.
+summary: This page provides guidance on how Cerb reflows quoted text in email replies to enhance readability, adhering to a longstanding internet convention of limiting line length to 76 characters.
+It explains the historical context of this practice, rooted in the limitations of older terminal displays, and highlights modern design research that supports shorter line lengths for optimal readability.
+The page also offers practical instructions on using Cerb's features, such as starting a paragraph with a `>` character and employing a keyboard shortcut (`<CTRL>` + `<SHIFT>` + `Q`) to automatically reflow quotes, making it easier for users to format text efficiently.
+layout: post
 author: The Cerb Team
-date: 2017-02-27 15:25:00 -0700
+date: "2017-02-27 15:25:00 -0700"
 permalink: /tips/reflow-reply-quotes/
 tags: cerb tips mailbag
 ---